 The natural beauty of Idaho is beyond words.
 Home to over 2,000 pristine lakes, the state offers endless recreational opportunities to locals and tourists in, on, and near water.
 You can also go hiking, golfing, skiing, mountain biking, and camping there.

-Since Idaho is filled with various interesting facts and attractions, you must visit the state to experience it yourself.
-If you’re planning to explore Idaho on your next vacation, you should have an idea about the best places to visit in the Gem State.
+Since Idaho is filled with interesting facts and attractions, you must visit the state to experience it.
+If you plan to explore Idaho on your next vacation, you should know the best places to visit in the Gem State.

-From soaring mountains and sparkling lakes to unforgettable wilderness camping experiences, Idaho is a vacation paradise.
-Here are some of the famous places in Idaho you must visit when in the state.
+Idaho is a vacation paradise, from soaring mountains and sparkling lakes to unforgettable wilderness camping experiences.
+Here are some famous places in Idaho you must visit when in the state.

 - 1. Boise